Projected sensitivity of CTAO to axion-like particles from blazars with a machine learning approach: Goodness of fit for the Beta distribution

 \section{Goodness of fit for the Beta distribution}

 The example distributions of the $\Pi$ statistic shown in Figure \ref{fig:example-ts-distribution-ml} refer to cases where the accuracy of the classifiers is either worst or average.
 In these situations, the $\Pi$ values are more or less spread across the [0,1] interval and the resulting distribution is typically well fit by the Beta distribution of eq. \eqref{eq:beta}.
-This can be checked e.g. by applying the Kolmogorov-Smirnov (KS) test\footnote{\href{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kstest.html}{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kstest.html}}, which returns a large $p$-value when the data are compatible with the proposed distribution (i.e., the hypothesis that the data are described by said distribution is not rejected).
+This can be checked e.g. by applying the Kolmogorov-Smirnov (KS) test\footnote{\href{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kstest.html}{https://docs.scipy.org/doc/scipy/reference/generated/\\scipy.stats.kstest.html}}, which returns a large $p$-value when the data are compatible with the proposed distribution (i.e., the hypothesis that the data are described by said distribution is not rejected).

 In cases where the classifier accuracy is maximal, i.e. for large $\gag$ values, the resulting $\Pi$ distribution is largely peaked around very small values, as discussed in Section \ref{sec:ml-limits} (see e.g. Figure \ref{fig:example-ts-distribution-ml-toogood}).
 In such extreme occurrences, the fit to the Beta distribution is typically not as good (resulting in small $p$-values from the KS test), along with being very sensitive to the numerical precision of the data.
 Moreover, the average value $\Pi_0$ obtained from the ALP-less datasets is usually close to 1, resulting in a confidence level for excluding the ALP hypothesis of essentially 100\%, and consequently in a divergent $z$-score; see eqs. \eqref{eq:cl} and \eqref{eq:z-score}.
+A possible explanation of this behavior is found in the binary nature of the classifier algorithm, whose result is determined by averaging the predictions of several decision trees.
+When $\gag$ is small, the size of Poissonian fluctuations in the datasets is comparable with the ALP-related spectral features.
+In classifying the datasets, a decision tree applies splits on the features (in this case, photon counts in each bin) based on thresholds set during the learning process.
+Poissonian fluctuations may then cause the photon counts in certain bins to lie above or below these decision thresholds, leading different datasets to follow different splits along the tree and consequently forming a continuous distribution of $\Pi$ values.
+On the other hand, in regions of the ALP parameter space where spectral features are large, the difference between different datasets due only to Poissonian fluctuations may be too small compared to the decision thresholds in the trees.
+This leads almost all datasets to follow the same splits in each classification tree, ultimately resulting in very similar predictions.
+As a consequence, when computing the $\Pi$ statistic for 2\,000 test datasets at high $\gag$, a highly peaked distribution is found, poorly fit by a smooth shape such as the $\beta$ PDF.